THE STORY OF 20 YEARS OF NOVANT'S DISCRIMINATION!

 Dr. W Mcdonald failed to assess fetal distress in February 1987.
 The result was severe physical and neurological injuries.
 (96-CVS-7927).

-These cases (all collected from public records) are only the tip of the iceberg of adverse events involving Presbyterian physicians.
+These cases (all collected from public records) are only the tip of the iceberg of adverse events involving Novant (Presbyterian) physicians.
 I know of no disciplinary action against these physicians by the hospital.
-They kept on practicing at Presbyterian hospital.
+They kept on practicing at Novant (Presbyterian) hospital.
 Some are still there.
 In fact, some of them sat in my judgment.
-Additionally, Presbyterian had no problem rehabilitating Drs.
+Additionally, Novant (Presbyterian) had no problem rehabilitating Drs.
 William Verross and Larry Craddock disciplined by NC Medical Board for sexual misconduct with their patients!

-In 1998, after the letter from Dr. Schwartz circulated, I realized that I was targeted because of my ethnicity.
+In 1998, after the letter from Dr. Schwartz circulated in Novant hospital, I realized that I was targeted because of my ethnicity.
 In January 1999, I filed a discrimination case in the federal court.
 The hospital attorneys dragged the case for so long that the original judge died.
 A new judge was assigned.

 However, out of nowhere, Judge Mullen, appeared and grabbed the case from the new judge.
 He kicked out my federal lawsuit stating that I should have pleaded discrimination in the original state court case in 1996!
 At that time, I had no evidence of discrimination!
 So much for spending eleven long years in the courts and two million dollars in legal fees!
-My career has been destroyed for ever!
+Novant hospital destroyed my career for ever!

-When North Carolina Medical Board found my cases meeting the standard of care, they promised to help me.
-But after Presbyterian lawyers communicated to the Board against me, the help never materialized.
-Charlotte Medical Society, North Carolina Association of Physicians of Indian Origin, American Association of Physicians of Inida Origin (AAPI) have all pleaded strongly with the hospital to reinstate and compensate me but the hospital has not budged from its unconscionable position!
+When North Carolina Medical Board found my Novant cases meeting the standard of care, they promised to help me.
+But after Novant lawyers communicated to the Board against me, the help never materialized.
+Charlotte Medical Society, North Carolina Association of Physicians of Indian Origin, American Association of Physicians of Inida Origin (AAPI), Hindu Center of Charlotte, Sikh Heritage Society of Greater Charlotte and others have all pleaded strongly with the hospital to reinstate and compensate me but the hospital has not budged from its unconscionable position!

 I and my daughter met up with Mr. Mark Billings, then CEO of Presbyterian Hospital on June 1, 2011.
 He asked me to give him a concrete proposal to resolve my situation.
 I did that promptly but did not hear anything from him.

 I implore all responsible organizations, community leaders, politicians and individuals to step up and intervene to reverse this travesty of justice.
 Peer review should not be a tool for hospitals to keep the bad doctors they like and good doctors they do not.
-Please call Mr. Harry Smith, now CEO at 704-384-4000 and tell him to reinstate a competent doctor and compensate him for his 18 years of suffering.
+Please call CEO at 704-384-4000 and tell him to reinstate a competent doctor and compensate him for his 20 years of suffering.
 Thank you for speaking up for justice and good of public health!